SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 ## Authenticate

-If you managed to check out the "Usage" information and the output from `btp --help` [at the end of the previous exercise](../01-installing/README.md#questions) you'll have seen that there are "General actions" as well as BTP resource specific actions.
+If you managed to check out the "Usage" information and the output from `btp help` [at the end of the previous exercise](../01-installing/README.md#questions) you'll have seen that there are "General actions" as well as BTP resource specific actions.
 One of these general actions is "login".

 👉 Use that now to authenticate, supplying the information you gathered in the previous section: